canonical/charmed-5g/docs/tutorials/mastering.md

 multipass list
 ```

-The output should be similar to the following
+The output should be similar to the following:

 ```
 Name                    State             IPv4             Image